The Future of Occupy

 Occupy Vancouver decision making processes

-Nov 17 2011in Key Statements, Movement Documents, Process Documents by FoO-StewardTags: , ,
+Nov 17 2011in Key Statements, Movement Documents, Process Documents by FoO-StewardTags: , decision-making,

 Reposted from: http://occupyvancouver.com/admin/uploads/OVGADecisionMaking_001.pdf Occupy Vancouver Decision Making Processes (as of November 2nd, 2011) GA Process (maximum 2 hours unless consensus on extending) 5 minutes before GA someone on the facilitation team will request that anyone willing to translate or interpret identify themselves.
 1. Recognition that we are on unceded Coast Salish Territory and reading of [...]